Xharlie/ShapenetRender_more_variation/README.md

 Our rendering is based on the convention of [3DR2N2](https://arxiv.org/abs/1604.00449)'s 2d image rendering.

+ * #### Our script support both shapenet v1 and v2, for v2 you need to change render_blender.py's random range since some model always get out of the field of view.
+The tar files we provide is rendered on v1.
  * #### Each model object has 36 easy views and 36 hard views.(3DR2N2 has 24 easy views)
  * #### Each view of each model object, we have albedo, depth, normal and RGB images.(3DR2N2 has only RGB images)
  * #### different from 3DR2N2, our resolution is 224 * 224 instead of 137 * 137